 - Don’t have time to make a mask?
-See our guide on where to buy cloth face masks online.
+Check out our guide on where to buy face masks online.

-What materials do I need to make my own face mask?
+Which materials will I need to make my own mask?

-- Two 10 x 6-inch rectangles of a tightly woven fabric
+- Two 10×6-inch rectangles of a tightly woven fabric

-- Two 6-inch pieces of elastic, string, cloth strips, hair ties or rubber bands
+- Two 6-inch pieces of elastic (or string, cloth strips, hair ties or rubber bands)

 How to make your own face mask